Join SCAMP Camp 2019 and Build your dream

 Please select the Take Action button above to sign up or request more information.
 I am happy to call and discuss the build.

 $250 refundable deposit is requested to reserve a space in SCAMP Camp.
 Full refunds are possible one month in advance of the start of SCAMP Camp.

-Kits can be purchased from Small Craft Advisor Magazine and will be shipped to the build sites.
+Kits can be purchased from Small Craft Advisor Magazine and will be shipped to the build site.

 SCAMP Camp is not a boat building class in the traditional sense of students in lecture with limited hands on.
 Instead we offer a slightly different and we believe more meaningful style of instruction.
 I call it "the full dive in" immersion in your build method.
 With a capable instructor at your side and the hands of friends at critical steps in the build of your new boat you will have the opportunity to team build learning as you produce your boat.
-This team, approach is not only highly efficient, but is also a lot of fun!
+This team approach is highly efficient and also a lot of fun!

 A very accurate boat